MichaelDao/Djikstra-Path-Finding-Unity/README.md

 # Path-Finding-Project
 A unity project programmed in c#, makes use of Dijkstra algorithm for individual path finding.

-  Developed towards a turn based game!
+Created to learn how to program in unity as well as understand algorithms.